appsquickly/typhoon/README.md

 ###Dynamic Framework

-If you're using Swift, you may with to install dynamic frameworks, which can be done with the Podfile shown below:
+If you're using Swift, you may wish to install dynamic frameworks, which can be done with the Podfile shown below:

 ```ruby
 # platform *must* be at least 8.0